-The world potential for geothermal electric power generation is estimated at about 148,800 MW, or 149 GW.
-The figures presented here are considered to be conservative, since geothermal assessments have only been carried out for a limited number of countries and regions.
-Theoretical considerations based on the situation in Iceland and the US reveal that hidden resources suitable for electric generation are expected to be 5-10 times larger than the estimate of identified resources (Stefansson, 2005).
-The production potential presented here only takes account of the current state of technology, and not Enhanced Geothermal Systems or Hot Dry Rock techniques.
+The world potential for geothermal electric power generation is estimated about 148,800 MW or 149 GW.
+The numbers presented are considered to be conservative since geothermal assessments have only been carried out for a limited number of countries and regions.
+Theoretical considerations based on the situation in Iceland and the U.S. reveal that the numbers of hidden resources suitable for electric generation is expected to be 5-10 times larger than the estimate of identified resources (Stefansson, 2005).
+The production potential presented here only considers current state of technology, not Enhanced Geothermal Systems or Hot-dry-rock techniques.

-According to the MIT report "The Future of Geothermal Energy", geothermal energy from Enhanced Geothermal Systems (EGS) in the United States could have a major impact on the national energy outlook.
-According to the report, this energy could provide over 100 GW of cost-competitive base-load electricity in the next 50 years.
+According to the MIT report, "The Future of Geothermal Energy", geothermal energy from Enhanced Geothermal Systems (EGS) in the United States could have a major impact on the national energy outlook.
+According to the MIT Report EGS could provide over 100 GW of cost-competitive base-load electricity in the next 50 years.

-Unfortunately, the utilization of EGS is not yet considered cost-effective but significant advances towards commercial viability have been demonstrated in international projects (e.g. in Germany and Australia).
-This has led US experts to become optimistic about achieving commercial viability in the US, given reasonable governmental investments to support research, development and demonstration projects over the next 10 to 15 years.
+Unfortunately, the utilization of EGS is not yet considered cost effective but significant advances towards commercial viability have been demonstrated in international projects (e.g. in Germany and Australia).
+This has led US experts to become optimistic about achieving commercial viability in the US, given reasonable governmental investments to support Research, Development and Demonstration projects over the next 10 to 15 years.

-The main areas in which R&D needs to be focused in the United States are drilling technology (drilling through high-temperature rocks), power-conversion technology (broadening the temperature range that can be utilized) and reservoir technology (stimulating flow through reservoirs and improving downhole pumps).
+The main areas in which R&D needs to be focused in the United States are drilling technology (drilling through high temperature rocks), power conversion technology (broadening the temperature range that can be utilized) and reservoir technology (stimulating flow through reservoirs and improving downhole pumps).
 Successful demonstration projects are needed for future growth of the industry.